samuel-daly/CSI4107/A1/README.md

 │   ├── indexer.py
 │   ├── preprocessor.py
 │   └── query.py
+├── requirements.txt
 ├── create_index.py
 └── create_results.py
 ```

+### How to run program

+First we need to install some packages.
+Run ***pip install -r requirements.txt*** if you're on windows, and if you're on MacOS run ***pip3 install -r requirements.txt***
+To create the inverted index, run ***python create_index.py*** if you're on windows, and if you're on MacOS run ***python3 create_index.py***
+Next, to create the results, run ***python create_results.py*** if you're on windows, and if you're on MacOS run ***python3 create_results.py***

 ### Functionality of the program

 For this assignment, we had to work in order of steps.
-The first step was to pre-process all of the tweets.
-All of the preprocessing for the tweets is done in the **processor.py** file.
-We created a function that takes the file path for the tweets
-and the file path for the stopwords.
+The first step was to pre-process all of the tweets.All of the preprocessing for the tweets is done in the **processor.py** file.
+We created a function that takes the file path for the tweetsand the file path for the stopwords.
 In this function we start off by reading the file of tweets and the goal is to process them to create a vocabulary that we will use to create the inverted index and then use for the future steps.
 We initially remove the links since we do not want those in the vocabulary.
 Next we stem the words to create a better vocabulary.
 To do this we using the *English Stemmer* from the NLTK library.
 This simplified the stemming for us.
-Next steps were to remove the punctuation, the stopwords and all the words that also contained numbers in them.
-We realized that the puntuation removal was leaving some weird unicode text behind, so we added more processing to get rid of those.
+Next steps were to remove the punctuation, the stopwords and all the words that also contained numbers in them.We realized that the puntuation removal was leaving some weird unicode text behind, so we added more processing to get rid of those.
 This process was done for each tweet and therefore created a dictionnary for each tweet that contained the tokenized, stemmed and processed words.
 This dictionnary was saved under the file *document_word_dict.json* which we then use to do the indexing in the future steps.

 ### Tokens from the vocabulary